-To obtain the ac-EFM signal in Figure 2b, an AC bias was applied to the outer electrode (frequency matching the cantilever's mechanical resonance) while the inner electrode and the AFM tip were grounded.
-During the hover pass the cantilever is not piezoelectrically driven, instead cantilever oscillations are driven by capacitive coupling to the AC biased electrode.
+To obtain the ac-EFM signal in Figure 3b, an AC bias was applied to the outer electrode (frequency matching the cantilever's mechanical resonance) while the inner electrode was grounded and the AFM tip was biased to 2 V. During the hover pass the cantilever is not piezoelectrically driven, instead cantilever oscillations are driven by capacitive coupling to the AC biased electrode.
 These oscillations are detected by monitoring the cantilever deflection signal using a lock-in amplifier.
 The oscillation amplitude is plotted as a function of tip position to create the ac-EFM image.
 Cantilever oscillations are strongest when the probe is near the biased electrode.
-The ac-EFM signal is "cleaner" than dc-EFM signals because stray DC signals (such as charge on the insulating substrate) are invisible in ac-EFM.
+The ac-EFM signal is 'cleaner' than dc-EFM signals because stray DC signals (such as charge on the insulating substrate) are invisible in ac-EFM.